 The Tennis Foundation is Great Britain’s leading Tennis charity and which manages the British Wheelchair Tennis Performance Programmes.
 The Tennis Foundation’s vision is a sport which is inclusive and accessible to every kind of community.
 It works closely with the Lawn Tennis Association and a range of partners from across all sectors to deliver this vision.

-The British Disabled Fencing Association (BDFA) is the national governing body for the Paralympic sport of Wheelchair Fencing in Great Britain.
+British Disability Fencing (BDF) is the national governing body for the Paralympic sport of Wheelchair Fencing in Great Britain.
 It is an associate member of British Fencing.

 The British Equestrian Federation (BEF) is the national governing body for horse sports in the UK, affiliated to the Federation Equestre Internationale (FEI), the international governing body of Equestrian sports.